Vaccinium crassifolium

+Description

+It is an evergreen shrub with shiny dark green to bronze leaves.
+Cytology is 2n = 24.

 Taxonomy

 Vaccinium crassifolium is the only species in Vaccinium sect.
 Herpothamnus.
 Some sources have recognized a second species, V. sempervirens, but recent authors combine the two into a single species.

 Creeping blueberries, although they are native to North America, do not seem to be most closely related to North American blueberries, but instead to South American Vaccinium species.